vlle1/styrdokument/alkoholpolicy/body_en.md

-TODO outdated version!
 > NOTE: This document is an english interpretation of its swedish counterpart.
 The chapter is solely regulated by the contents of the swedish version.
->
-> In case of unclear translations or other discrepancies please contact [the chapter's board](mailto:drek@datasektionen.se).
+In case of unclear translations or other discrepancies please contact [the chapter's board](mailto:drek@datasektionen.se).

 # §1 Relation to other regulations

-THS has an alcohol and drug policy that is established by the Student Union Council and applies within the entire THS organization, the Computer Science Chapter included.
-This document should be seen as a complement to THS alcohol and drug policy.
+THS has an alcohol and drug policy that is established by the Student Union Council ("Kårfullmäktige") and applies within the entire THS organization, the Computer Science Chapter included.
+This document should be seen as an addition to THS alcohol and drug policy.

-In cases where this document is in conflict with the law of the Kingdom of Sweden, THS alcohol and drug policy, or other rules set by KTH or THS, this document is subordinate.
+In cases where this document is in conflict with the law of Sweden, THS alcohol and drug policy, or other rules set by KTH or THS, this document is subordinate.

 # §2 Scope